-Dr. Wayne W Dyer is the author of Your Erroneous Zones, a record-breaking bestseller in the field of self-help and psychology.
+Dr. Wayne Dyer is the author of Your Erroneous Zones, a record-breaking bestseller in the field of psychology.
 Following his own advice and through his enjoyment of working in the media, he has become a national television and press celebrity.
 He is a practising therapist and a former associate professor in the Graduate School at St. John's University in New York.
-He is the author or co-author of seven other self-help books and has written many professional and popular magazine articles.
+He is the author or co-author of seven other books and has written many professional and popular magazine articles.

 Marcel Berlins, a former practising lawyer, has written several books and presented a number of television series, including The Law Machine.
 He presents 'Law in Action' on BBC Radio 4 and writes a weekly legal column in the Guardian.
 Clare Dyer, asolicitor, is legal correspondent of the Guardian and the British Medical Journal.